Anatomy of a virtual visit (VV)

 Once we have connected, we can easily invite you to download the Spruce Health app to establish a PRIVATE/SECURE connection, through which we can: speak, text, fax, email, send photos/videos, and/or videochat/video-examine.

 We recognize this is new to most of you, so we do our best to walk you through the process in the most efficient way.
 If privacy is not an issue for you, you can simply waive your right to a HIPAA-secure channel, and that simplifies the process.
 We are obligated to inform each patient that these services generate a fee, and we will collect the fee by credit card, either on the phone or by patient online payment, at or soon after the time of service.
 Medicare now generally covers telehealth services, and many private insurers have followed suit.
 We will submit the claim(s) for you to be reimbursed.
-Costs typically run $120-$180, lower for Medicare patients.
+The fee is generally similar to office visit fees.

 After the visit, the follow-up varies.
 I may recommend an in-person visit, I may advise that you send a follow-up photo, I may schedule another virtual visit, I may send in a prescription (electronically), or I may just offer advice.
 When necessary, I can easily send you a summary of the diagnosis and plan via text or email.